p-Toluenesulfonic acid - Information sheet

 - The ecological hazard and exposure potentials of this substance were classified using the Ecological Risk Classification of Organic Substances (ERC) Approach.

-- As a result of the draft screening assessment, the Government is proposing that PTSA is not harmful to human health or to the environment at levels of exposure considered in the assessment.
+- p-Toluenesulfonic acid (PTSA) is considered to have a low health hazard potential.
+At levels of exposure considered in the assessment, the Government concluded that PTSA is not harmful to human health or to the environment.

 About this substance

-- The screening assessment summarized here focuses on p-toluenesulfonic acid (PTSA), also referred to as benzenesulfonic acid, 4-methyl-.
-It was assessed under the Chemicals Management Plan (CMP).
+- The screening assessment focused on PTSA, also referred to as benzenesulfonic acid, 4-methyl-.
+It was assessed under the third phase of the Chemicals Management Plan (CMP).

 - PTSA does not occur naturally in the environment.

-- According to information gathered by the Government, in Canada, PTSA is used in Canada in the manufacture of paints and coatings, and of plastic and rubber materials.
-PTSA is also present in certain cosmetics.
+- According to information gathered by the Government, PTSA is mainly used in Canada in the manufacture of paints and coatings, and of plastic and rubber materials, among other uses.

 Human and ecological exposures

-- Canadians may be exposed to PTSA from the use of an adhesive for crack repair of structural materials (including concrete and wood), certain varnish sprays for interior wood furnishings and cosmetics, such as face lotion, hair dye, and hair conditioner.
+- The screening assessment indicated that Canadians may be exposed to PTSA from the use of an adhesive for crack repair of structural materials (including concrete and wood), certain varnish sprays for interior wood furnishings, and cosmetics, such as face lotion, hair dye, and hair conditioner.

 - According to the information considered under the ERC Approach, PTSA was identified as having a low ecological exposure potential.